Updated January 8th, 2018 – We have updated this page based on consumer feedback we received during the last year.

 CertiPUR certification is a guarantee this bed won’t lose its shape even after years of usage.
 It also doesn’t have any chemicals inside and is completely organic.
 For safety precautions, no flame retardants are present.

-A rising issue nowadays is the Flat Head Syndrome which is caused by inadequate support for the baby’s head.
+A growing issue nowadays is the Flat Head Syndrome which is caused by inadequate support for the baby’s head.
 If you need a bed that can improve your child’s head shape, you might want to pick this one.

 Sealy Soybean Foam-Core – Perfect Cot w/o Chemicals